Research

 Academic CV:

-• Image processing and analysis over many spectral regions (visible, infrared, ultraviolet, microwave, multispectral, hyperspectral)
+• Image collection, processing, and analysis over many spectral regimes (visible, infrared, ultraviolet, multispectral, hyperspectral)

 Mission Data Processing: